How to Live in London on a Budget by The Frugal Fox.

-Without a doubt, I will always recommend Hyde Park above all others as it’s so large and there’s always different little nooks to explore.
+Without a doubt, I will always recommend Hyde Park above all others as it’s so large, and there are always different little nooks to explore.
 However, be sure to check out these too:

 St James’s Park

-As a personal note, I love the Sky Garden if you’re looking for a great free activity.
+On a personal note, I love the Sky Garden if you’re looking for a great free activity.
 The views are better than the London Eye as it’s higher up and it’s absolutely free.
-All you have to do is book a time to go as I believe there are restrictions on how many they let up at once.
+All you have to do is book a time to go, as I believe there are restrictions on how many they let up at once.